usnistgov/REFPROP-docs/index.md

 ## Getting Help

-In addition to this page, further answers can be found at GitHub: https://github.com/usnistgov/REFPROP-issues/issues.
-Please use the GitHub site to post new questions so that all REFPROP users may learn from the correspondence.
-If you still need assistance, or have other matters that that you need to discuss, email refprop@nist.gov and we will get back to you as soon as we can.
+In addition to this page, further answers can be found at GitHub: [REFPROP-issues](https://github.com/usnistgov/REFPROP-issues/issues).
+Please use the GitHub site to post new bugs or questions so that all REFPROP users may learn from the correspondence.
+If you still need assistance, or have other matters that you need to discuss, email refprop@nist.gov and we will get back to you as soon as we can.

 ## Installation Problems.
 In some applications where calculations fail after installing versions 9.0 or 9.1, the old